 Monthly cash settlements for swing swaps settle daily, cash settlement takes place monthly.

-Constructing a swing swap
+Constructing a swing swap (Do we need this info?)

 Example

 An aluminum plant in Washington is purchasing monthly gas at Inside FERC Index.
 Inside FERC Index for April is $2.60/MMBtu.
 Only a week into April, gas prices are declining in the market area against the Index.
 To take advantage of the price declines, the aluminum plant sells a swing swap to convert its higher priced Index gas purchase to a daily price purchase.
 The swing swap for Inside FERC Index is quoted at $2.40/MMBtu for the rest of the month.